ViBiOh/herodote/README.md

 Herodote aims to provide a quick view of activitiy of all your repositories.
 It's the changelog of your organizations.

+Herodote only understands conventionnal commits.
+Commits that don't match expectations are ignored.
+To ensure you have conventionnal commits, you can use [`commit-msg hooks`](https://github.com/ViBiOh/scripts/blob/master/hooks/commit-msg) and/or a [simple Github Action that checks it](.github/workflows/branch_clean.yml).
+You can also have a look at [`MeilleursAgents/JudCoCo`](https://github.com/MeilleursAgents/JudCoCo).

+Herodote loads data with its own script, which is idempotent.
+On cold start, with an empty index, it only loads last 50 commits.

 ## Getting started

 ### Algolia